Introduction to PostgreSQL Import CSV

 2. Determine the delimiter

-Basically we have separate the values using a comma, but in some file, we have used another delimiter to separate the values.
-We can also separate the values using ‘|’, tabs ‘\t’ or newline ‘\n’.
-Tab-separated values in PostgreSQL is also known as the TSV file.
-The delimiter is very important while importing data from CSV file into the table.
+Basically, we have separate the values using a comma, but in some file, we have used another delimiter to separate the values.
+We can also separate the values using ‘|’, tabs’ \t’ or newline’ \n’.
+TSV file, also known as Tab-separated values, is used in PostgreSQL.
+The delimiter is very important while importing data from a CSV file into the table.

-- Some CSV file contains the header or some file is not contains the header.
-The header is nothing but the column name which was we have defined in table.
+- Some CSV file contains the header, or some file is not contains the header.
+The header is nothing but the column name, which was we have defined in table.

 - The header is defined in the first line of the CSV file.
-If the CSV file contains the header then we need to define the header in copy command.
+If the CSV file contains the header, then we need to define the header in copy command.

-- There is no need to define header when the header is not present in the CSV file.
+- There is no need to define a header when the header is not present in the CSV file.

 Code: